The world inbound, Japan outbound ~The Japan News renaissance at the same price even after April

 Through our expertise, we will bring you impactful news about Japanese pop culture with our new POP☆COOL section, a boldly designed spread appearing every Saturday.
 Working with Sports Hochi, we will bring you the latest about globally popular manga, anime, games, pop idols, fashion, and more.

-In addition, we will have the English version of the Sunday Yomiuri Shimbun comic strip “Neko Pitcher” featuring Mi-Taro, the fastball-throwing feline.
+In addition, we have the English version of the Sunday Yomiuri Shimbun comic strip “Neko Pitcher” featuring Mi-Taro, the fastball-throwing feline.
 How will his purrs and meows sound in English?
-Find out soon.
+Find out in our print edition on Saturdays.

 Subscribe now and take advantage of these special offers: